jkoerte/jkoerte.github.io/essays/asking-smart-questions.md

 Can someone please give a plain text explanation of the differences between these three?
 I may be making a silly mistake in thinking they are similar so please bear with me.
 ```

 To me, this response seems decently smart.
 First of all, they start with a “object - deviation” heading format, where “object” specifies what is having a problem, and the “deviation” part describes the deviation from expected behavior.
 They also provide what code they have which is better than providing nothing for others to work with, and leading them down a path of needing to ask a million questions.
-I also noticed how they at least demonstrated that they tried different ways to fix their problem rather than trying to get a free answer, and that they did not directly just ask for the answer, but instead asked to help clear up their misudnerstandings instead.
-Of course, thats not to say there isn't room for improvement, such as a bit of courtesy athough not nearly as necesarry compared to clarity.
+I also noticed how they at least demonstrated that they tried different ways to fix their problem rather than trying to get a free answer, and that they did not directly just ask for the answer, but instead asked to help clear up their misunderstandings instead.
+Of course, that's not to say there isn't room for improvement, such as a bit of courtesy although not nearly as necessary compared to clarity.

-In return for this good question, the user recieved a very thorough response:
+In return for this good question, the user received a very thorough response:

 ```
 There are two values in JavaScript which are very similar to each other: undefined and null.